pabloordonez/programming-course/00.prerequisites/readme.md

 ## VSCODE
 When programming in any language, having a good text editor is of the utmost importance.
 As we'll see in the next chapters, good programming editors are not mere text editors, but they also include advanced capabilities like understanding the language you are writing, and provide features like contextual renames, function extraction, style constraints and much more.

 At the time of writing these tutorials, `Visual Studio Code` stands out as one of the best free programming IDEs and text editors out there.
-Includes a bast amount of plugins and modules you can add to enrich your programming experience.
-Currently posses a enormous community of developers using and improving the editor. `VSCODE` is programmed and uses the same technology we'll use for the tutorials, javascript, typescript, html, css, etc. Utilizes a technology called electron that we'll try to review in future courses.
+It includes a bast amount of plugins and modules you can add to enrich your programming experience.
+Currently posses an enormous community of developers using and improving the editor. `VSCODE` is programmed and uses the same technology we'll use for the tutorials, javascript, typescript, html, css, etc. Utilizes a technology called electron that we'll try to review in future courses.
 VSCODE is also available for Linux, Mac and Windows.

 [Download](https://code.visualstudio.com/download) | [Learn More](https://code.visualstudio.com/docs)
 <br>
 <br>

 ## Git
-Any programmer that has worked in medium or large teams know about the hurdles of working when many people modify the same files.
+Any programmer that worked in medium-size or large teams knows about the hurdles of dealing with many people modifying the same files.
 It's also frequent to want to save and version files, to go back in time if in the future we want to review what or why we did a particular modification.
-This type of applications are called `Version Control Systems` or `Source Control Systems` and are a must to work in the industry.
+This type of applications are called `Version Control Systems` or `Source Control Systems` and they are a must to work in the industry.
 We'll see that it will also help us with our daily jobs and make our life easier in the long run.
-Don't feel bad if in the beginning you find difficult to use these systems, or you don't fully understand the reason.
+Don't feel discouraged if in the beginning you find it difficult to use these systems, or you don't fully understand the reason.
 In time this will become clearer.

 At the time of this writing, there's one clear winner in the space of source control systems, and it's called `Git`.
 It was created by Linus Torvalds (the original programmer of Linux) to be used by him and the linux kernel programmers to version and control the sources of the Linux Operating System.

 During these courses we'll explain bits of Git, although a full understanding and management of Git it's outside the purpose of these classes.
-Some video links will be provided and it's left for the user to continue researching and using Git.
+We'll provide video links for the student to watch, and we'll leave out to the user to continue researching and using Git.

 ### Introduction to Git
 | Index | Title | Duration (minutes) |